eljojo/faircamp-fork/README.md

 #### Payment

 This sets payment options that are shown when someone wants to buy one of your releases.
 For liberapay just provide your account name.
+Functionality and options are still a bit bare here, but for now you can provide any custom links and information through the `custom` field (which supports markdown).

 ```eno
 # payment